SrTartarus/Zoo-Game/README.md

 2. Run this code in your terminal `git  lfs install`.
 3. Run this code in your terminal to download the repository: `git lfs clone git@github.com:SrTartarus/Zoo-Game.git`.
 4. Open the project.
-5. You need install TextMesh Pro before you open one scene.

 ## Credits
 Abisaid Fernandez de Lara - Modular Character Asset: https://www.artstation.com/artwork/yzw2O